Babelz/Fracture/Fracture.Net/Serialization/README.md

 - [x] Dictionaries
 - [x] Nullable values and null references in possible cases
 - [x] Sparse collections with possible null references or nullable values
+- [x] Deserialization to pre-allocated objects
+- [ ] Small binary packed primitive types such as int1/2/3/4, bool1 etc

 ## How to setup serialization
 TODO